-Tenor Spencer Greene is a graduate of Northwestern University's Bienen School of Music.
-A district winner of the 2024 Laffont Competition, Greene has been praised by critics for his “flexible, expressive voice” and “adroit singing.”
-His roles have included the Tanzmeister in Ariadne auf Naxos, Danilo in Die Lustige Witwe, and Sid in Albert Herring.
-He is a chorus member with Florentine Opera, Music of the Baroque, and the Grant Park Music Festival.
+San Francisco-based tenor Spencer Greene is a graduate of Northwestern University's Bienen School of Music.
+Greene has been praised by critics for his “flexible, expressive voice” and “adroit singing.”
+His 2025-26 season has included outreach work with the San Francisco Opera Guild, covers of leading roles with Festival Opera and Cedar Rapids Opera, and a residency at Des Moines Metro Opera.
+He is a chorus member with San Francisco Opera, Music of the Baroque, and the Grant Park Music Festival.

 Principal Guest Conductor Nicholas Kraemer directs this decades-long Chicago tradition for the very first time.
 The Chorus and Brass Ensemble bring to life festive music from the medieval era through the Baroque, including works by Gabrieli, Palestrina, Josquin, Praetorius, and many more.
 Secure seats early for always sold-out performances of inspiring music in Chicago’s most beautiful spaces.